mixxxdj/manual/source/chapters/user_interface.rst

    The section expansion buttons

-Above the VU meters in the mixer are the optional section expansion buttons.
+Above the level meters in the mixer are the optional section expansion buttons.

 If you click on either :guilabel:`MIC`, :guilabel:`SAMPLER`, or :guilabel:`VINYL` then you will enable control sections for interacting with: